Independent schools registration and operational guidance

 Monitoring visits to independent schools that are specially organised to make additional learning provision (ALP)

 136. Pupils with ALN are often some of the most vulnerable pupils in Wales.
-The Welsh Government therefore makes an annual request to Estyn to provide ongoing advice and support regarding these pupils’ education and wellbeing.
+The Welsh Government therefore makes regular requests to Estyn to provide ongoing advice and support regarding these pupils’ education and wellbeing.

-137. The monitoring visit is designed to evaluate each school’s:
+137. The monitoring inspection is designed to evaluate each school’s:

 If the school has boarding accommodation or if there is linked residential accommodation attached to the school such as a children’s home, inspectors from CIW may also provide evidence for the visit.

-138. While inspectors will be checking compliance with the standards, they will not necessarily check compliance against every standard on every visit.
+138. Inspectors will check the compliance with every standard on every visit.

 139. The outcome of the visit will be reported to the Welsh Government.
 Inspectors will: